Garden grown vegetables, after school chores and my family traditions shaped how we started Olive My Pickle.

 Safta had become an industrious homemaker and was no nonsense.
 I always knew my assignments and she'd keep me on task.
 But she always took the care and time to show me how to peel and cut, prep and stir.

 I loved being in her kitchen and that’s where she taught me about how to make pickles which we'd make together from the bounty of her garden.

 Fast forward 30 years and here I am, the owner of my own small-batch, fermented pickle company, Olive My Pickle.

 The very first pickle I made?
 That was Safta’s recipe, her kosher dill fermented pickle.

-Today, our #1 best seller is my grandmother's original kosher dill pickle recipe.
+Today, our #1 best selling pickle (and LiveBrine) is my grandmother's original Kosher Dill Pickle recipe.